sing-group/dreimt-frontend/README.md

 ## Development

-### Development server
+### Local development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a local dev server.
+This configuration will use the `environment.ts` configuration file.

+A browser will be automatically opened for the URL `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### Remote development server

+Run `npm run start-development` for a remote dev server.
+This configuration will use the `environment.development.ts` configuration file.

+A browser will be automatically opened for the URL `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### Production server

+Run `npm run start-production` for a remote production server (the one used by [Dreimt](http://dreimnt.org)).
+This configuration will use the `environment.prod.ts` configuration file.

+A browser will be automatically opened for the URL `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding